-The heavy civil marine construction segment maintains five levels of excess loss insurance coverage, totaling \$200.0 million in excess of primary coverage.
-This excess loss coverage responds to most of its liability policies when a primary limit of \$1.0 million has been exhausted; provided that the primary limit for Contingent Maritime Employer's Liability is \$10.0 million and the Watercraft Pollution Policy primary limit is \$5.0 million.
-The commercial concrete construction segment maintains two levels of excess loss insurance coverage, totaling \$200.0 million in excess of primary coverage.
-This excess loss coverage responds to most of its liability policies when a primary limit of \$1.0 million has been exhausted.
+The marine segment maintains five levels of excess loss insurance coverage, totaling \$200 million in excess of primary coverage.
+The marine segment's excess loss coverage responds to most of its policies when a primary limit of \$1 million has been exhausted; provided that the primary limit for Contingent Maritime Employer's Liability is \$10 million and the Watercraft Pollution Policy primary limit is \$5 million.
+The concrete segment maintains five levels of excess loss insurance coverage, totaling \$200 million in excess of primary coverage.
+The concrete segment's excess loss coverage responds to most of its policies when a primary limit of \$1 million has been exhausted.